alphaClass6143/WhatsMyPC/readme.md

 The pages of the website are:

-- The homepage with and introduction and component overview
+- The homepage with an introduction and component overview
 - The feedback page with a form
 - The single pages that cover the components:
   - Processor page